-EDCI-875 Poverty, Gender, and Cultural Background in Education
+EDCI-875 Poverty, Gender, and Cultural Background in Education (3 credit hours)

 This course will involve an overview of various inequities in our society which affect public education.
 Concepts and discourse around discrimination and inequity in the school system will be examined, as well as best practice and research-based methodology in combating it.